hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 The first step is to authenticate via Keycloak through any applicable authentication method.
 Usually, the tenant will use some frontend application that follows the standard flow for logging in.
-For simplicity, a username and password flow will be used in this tutorial.
+For simplicity, we use a flow for username and password in this tutorial.
 The administrator has already set up the username and password for the tenant.
-The tenant can call Keycloak token endpoint directly with those credentials to get the access token.
+To get the access token, the tenant can call the Keycloak token endpoint directly with those credentials.

 Run the command to log in